pirsch-analytics/docs/docs/advanced/events.md

 The span inside the HTML code is only there to demonstrate how you can get the actual element that was clicked if it contains child elements.
 You can skip this step for links that contain text only.

+## Sending Events From Your Backend

+Sending an event from your backend works just like submitting a page view, except that you need to append the event name, duration and metadata fields.
+Before you can use the backend integration, make sure you have [created a client](/get-started/backend-integration#create-a-client).
+You can then use the client to [send an event](/api-sdks/api#sending-an-event).

-### Testing
+## Testing

-On `localhost` events are ignored and the event details are printed to the console instead.
+Events are ignored on localhost and printed to the console instead.
 You can open the browser console to confirm that an event is being sent in production.
 The output should look something like this

 ```
 Pirsch event: Button Clicked {"duration":42,"meta":{"Clicks":1}}
 ```

-## Sending Events From Your Backend

-Sending an event from your backend works just like submitting a hit, except that you also append the event name, duration and metadata fields.
-Before you can use the backend integration, make sure you have [created a client](/get-started/backend-integration#create-a-client).
-You can then use this client to [send an event](/api-sdks/api#sending-an-event).

 ## Dashboard and Filtering